papillonlibre/CVLSRS-Robotics-Fall-2022/README.md

 To run the motor module first run `sudo pigpiod` and then `export GPIOZERO_PIN_FACTORY=pigpio` before running `python3 motor_module.py`.
 This will improve the performance of the servo for reasons that, to be honest, I don't entirely know or understand.

-To run the emitter module, run `python3 emitter_module.py`.

-In competition, you should be running the motor module and emitter module alongside any other custom modules you create.
+In competition, you should be running the motor module alongside any other custom modules you create.

 ### Receiving Target Messages